 Confucius Institute Maha Sarakham University (สถาบันขงจื๊อมหาวิทยาลัยมหาสารคาม)

-Not really a museum, but it's included here for the sake of being thorough.
-This Chinese-funded education organization's musty meeting room has twelve little displays about Chinese arts and entertainment, from musical instruments to masks.
+Not really a museum, but the Confucius Institute is included here for the sake of being thorough.
+This Chinese-funded education organization’s musty meeting room has twelve little displays about Chinese arts and entertainment, from musical instruments to masks.
 There are only Thai and Chinese labels.
 Ask in any office you find open for someone to get the key.

 Details – 8.30am-4pm Mon-Fri, free, 043-754333

 This small but varied collection of historical artifacts fills the second floor of the Rajabhat Maha Sarakham University Office of Art and Culture.
 It has three main sections.
 Stuff from the recent past, including musical instruments, animal traps, and household goods; ancient items, mostly pottery and a few fragments of Khmer-era stone carving; and temple equipment made of wood.
 There’s no English, and even Thai labels are scant.
 You’ll need to ask someone in the ground-floor office to open the door for you.

 Details – 8am-4.30pm Mon-Fri, free, 043-721839, http://culture.rmu.ac.th/